August 31st

 Meaning of the subhAShita:

-Even for a snake without poison, the hood has many duties.
-Whether there is poison or not, its noise (hissing) has to be scary!
+Even for a snake without poison, the hood has many purposes.
+Whether there is poison or not, its hissing has to be scary!

 Commentary:

 Whether a snake bites or not, his hissing is scary enough to ward off offenders.
-Same holds good in society.
-One doesn't have to hurt others, but if he is bold enough to show the onlookers that, he has it in him to defend himself and his beliefs, he can be a survivor.
+The same holds good in society.
+One doesn't have to hurt others, but if he is bold enough to show that he can defend himself and his beliefs, he will be a survivor.
 These are survival skills.
-It is one's birthright to defend himself in adverse conditions!
+It is one's birthright to defend himself by all means!

-It is not the strongest of the species nor the most intelligent, it is the one that is most adaptable that survives!
+It is not the strongest nor the most intelligent species that survives; the most adaptable one sustains!
 He who can face any impending events fearlessly and tactfully is a survivor in this world.

 pada vigrahaH: